From XAI to MLOps: Explainable Concept Drift Detection with Profile Drift Detection: Methods

 \subsection{Drift Detection Method}

 The Drift Detection Method (DDM) is used to detect changes in the response variable (class label) in binary classification problems \citep{gama_2004}.
 This method is applied in situations where the data stream is continuous and is used to evaluate the model's performance each time a new example arrives.
 It is assumed that new observations arrive with true values in the form of \((x_i, y_i)\).
 The model predicts the value \(\hat{y_i}\) for the incoming observations as either Correct or Incorrect.
 The prediction values being Correct or Incorrect can be modeled with a Bernoulli distribution.
 When \(n\) observations are received, this distribution is modeled with a Binomial distribution.
-Let \(i\) be the number of examples:
+Let \(i\) be the number of examples:\\

-\begin{itemize} \item \textbf{Error Rate} (\(p_i\)): The proportion of errors made by the model at the \(i\)-th example.
-It is calculated over a specific set of examples and is the ratio of incorrectly classified examples to the total number of examples. \item \textbf{Standard Deviation} (\(s_i\)): A value measuring the variance of the error rate at the \(i\)-th example, calculated as \(s_i = \sqrt{p_i(1 - p_i)/i}\). \end{itemize}
+\textbf{Error Rate} (\(p_i\)): The proportion of errors made by the model at the \(i\)-th example.
+It is calculated over a specific set of examples and is the ratio of incorrectly classified examples to the total number of examples.\\